 Chihuahua: The assembly was very thankful to the Lord for the annual conference held in mid-September.
-The teaching was shared by Marcus Cain, Leonel Chávez, John Dennison, Anderson Hernández and John Nesbitt.
-Two believers from the work in El Vergel and two from Parral were received into fellowship on the Lord’s Day, being fruit of the work that Leonel Chávez and Shad Kember commenced a few years ago in a mountainous area of the state of Chihuahua.
-Gilberto Torrens has also been able to visit this year on a few occasions to preach the gospel and give teaching.
+The teaching was shared by Marcus Cain, John Dennison, Anderson Hernández and John Nesbitt.
+Two believers from the work in El Vergel and two from Parral were received into fellowship on the Lord’s Day, being fruit of the work that commenced a few years ago in a mountainous area of the state of Chihuahua.
 After the conference, Anderson gave appreciated ministry for two nights.

 Monterrey: A 14-year-old Sunday School student recently professed to be saved, the only one in her family that knows the Lord.

-Guasave: Leonel Chávez commenced a gospel series on September 16, helped for the first week by Hugo Toscano, a young brother from the Santiago Ixcuintla assembly.
-Shad Kember then joined Leonel as the series continued into October.
+Guasave: A gospel series commenced here on September 16, helped for the first week by Hugo Toscano, a young brother from the Santiago Ixcuintla assembly.
+Shad Kember then helped, as the series continued into October.

 Puerto Vallarta: Glen Baker was with the assembly in September and gave appreciated help in the Bible studies and in the gospel, and also had a short series of ministry meetings on bitterness.